jzornes13/os-ticket-prereq-install/README.md

 <h2>Installation Steps</h2>

+- log into azure and click resource group
+- name this group RG-osTicket
+- we used west US 3
-- log into Azure, there are a couple of ways to do everything in Azure, the header or center of the page click create virtual machine.
+- In the header or center of the page click create virtual machine.

 <p>
 <img src="https://imgur.com/0QMrH4G.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>